This post may contain affiliate links. Please read our disclosure policy.

 Protein powder

-Try adding 1 scoop (about 30 grams) vanilla protein powder to the mixture and reducing the oat flour by about 30 grams.
+Or try adding more protein to these biters with your favorite vanilla protein powder.
+Add 1 scoop (about 30 grams) vanilla protein powder to the mixture and reduce the oat flour by the same amount.
 If the mixture seems too sticky, add a bit more oat flour until the consistency seems right.

 Grain free